Banditolabs/compSci/binary-trees/binary-trees.md

     - Compare and contrast breadth-first and depth-first searches
     - Traverse a binary tree with looping
     - Traverse a binary tree with recursion
-    - Describe the importance of balancing a binary tree

 ---
 ## Roadmap